rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 <sub>*graph created in Excel</sub>

 ## What Types of Incidents Are Most Commonly Reported?
-When broken down by category, **the incident category “all other” accounted for 58-62%** of police incidents while **larceny accounted for 26-29%**:
+When incidents were broken down by category, **the “all other” category accounted for 58-62%** of police incidents while **larceny accounted for 26-29%**.

 ![image2](https://github.com/rp2323/data_analysis_portfolio/blob/23e766765721ca6f40473e9ef7108db872492514/cary_police_data_project/images/incidents_by_category.png)
 <sub>*graph created in Excel</sub>